-Attachments are files stored in Google Drive, owned by the storage account of the library.
-Attachments are elements of an AODOcs document.
-Learn more: What are document attachments?
+Attachments are files that are attached to AODocs documents.
+Attachments are stored in Google Drive and are owned by the storage account of your library.
+Learn more: What are attachments?

-Document attachments are listed in the sidebar of your AODocs document.
+Attachments are listed in the sidebar of your document.
 In Document Management libraries you can also access attachments in the Properties panel, under Attachments.

 |Open Google file attachments in the Google editor|

 |Access all the attachments in your document|

 Note: There are some minor limitations when working with Google file attachments in the AODocs document editor.